pnp/blog/content/post/pnp-powershell-or-cli-for-microsoft-365-or-both-or-other.md

 scenarios all done under a single command.
 Check out the [full list of commands](https://pnp.github.io/cli-microsoft365/cmd/login/#usage) That's nice right.
 But how does it work.
-Well CLI for M365 is given as a npm package, that\'s right you need Node.js (that\'s why it\'s cross platform), and if you are guessing that it\'s probably all written in javascript than you are right again.
+Well CLI for M365 is given as a npm package, that's right you need Node.js (that's why it's cross platform), and if you are guessing that it's probably all written in javascript than you are right again.
 How cool is that.
-I mean if it\'s not cool for you then I will just bring a life example I had.
-Usually when you apply for an SharePoint dev kind of role there always is a PowerShell skill in the \'must have\' in the job description.
-That\'s understandable but still there are not many SharePoint developers so usually companies are looking for web developers.
+I mean if it's not cool for you then I will just bring a life example I had.
+Usually when you apply for an SharePoint dev kind of role there always is a PowerShell skill in the 'must have' in the job description.
+That's understandable but still there are not many SharePoint developers so usually companies are looking for web developers.
 For SharePoint online maybe the story is not that different, at least not like for an SP